jcillero/DocGraph/README.md

 - future trustworthy AI-assisted workflows

 The system is designed to evolve toward a **verifiable knowledge execution platform**, bridging structured workflows, reproducibility, and controlled AI integration.

+DocGraph contributes toward a future internet where computation and knowledge processing can be independently verified, not just executed.

 ---